 Project: Upgrading Tomakin Road from Mogo to Tomakin

-- $3million over 3 years through the NSW Safer Roads Program
+- $3.9 million through the NSW Safer Roads Program

-- Stage one (complete) focused on a 1.4km section of Tomakin Road, east of Dunns Creek Road.
+- Stage one (completed) focused on a 1.4km section of Tomakin Road, east of Dunns Creek Road.
 This work ties in with the recently upgraded road leading into the new Tomakin roundabout.

-- Stage two (current) involves a full upgrade to the section of road between Mogo Wildlife Park and James Street, Mogo.
+- Stage two (completed) involved a full upgrade to the 1.6km section of road between Mogo Wildlife Park and James Street, Mogo.

-- Stage three is set to begin in 2023 and involves upgrading the 1.1km section between Terry Connells Bridge and Dunns Creek Road.
+- Stage three (current) involves upgrading the 1.8km section between Terry Connells Bridge and Dunns Creek Road.

 We are working to: upgrade Tomakin Road, including: